Use this file to discover all available pages before exploring further.

 If you have previously used your primary domain for cold emailing, you may need a new domain for sending emails, especially if your domain reputation has had issues in the past.
 It’s not impossible to fix your domain reputation, but it can be a long process.
 If you’re a startup, a fresh domain might be the right choice.

-Implement a welcome email with a Loop to welcome new users as soon as they join.
+Implement a welcome email with a workflow to welcome new users as soon as they join.
 When a user signs up, they expect a welcome email, so intent is clear and engagement is high.
 Keeping a steady cadence of emails to all new users will help balance out larger email sends to your entire user base.
 This is especially important if you’re a new sender.

 Review the content of your emails and refrain from sending emails about crypto, giveaways, financial products or a regulated industry which are typically flagged by email clients.
 If you need to send these types of emails, review the content and ensure it’s compliant with email client policies.

 Consider sending email from a domain with a popular top-level domain (TLD) such as .com or .org.
 These TLDs are less likely to be flagged as spam by email clients.
 A few less common TLD’s like .io, .ai and .so seem to be fine as well.
-However brand new TLD’s as well as specificially .xyz and .info are often flagged as spam.
+However brand new TLD’s as well as specifically .xyz and .info are often flagged as spam.

 Ensure your email content is desirable and relevant to your audience.
 Focus on valuable updates such as product information rather than unsolicited giveaways or promotions.
 Would you want to read the email if it came from a service you use?
 If not, consider changing the content.